Prabin9618/Prabin9618/README.md

 - 👋 Hi, My name is Prabin Dash
-- 👀 I’m interested in learning about different models and experimenting on them
+- 👀 Interested in research and experimenting on latest and trending items
-- 🌱 I’m currently exploring cloud based ML systems(AWS Sagemaker, Azure ML Studio)
+- 🌱 I’m currently exploring Computer Vision
-- 📫 How to reach me - Send a mail to prabindash135@gmail.com and we can catch up sometime.
+- 📫 How to reach me - Send a mail to prabindash135@gmail.com and we can catch up sometime

-I am a technology enthusiast with current interest in exploring Data Science, Machine Learning and Microsoft Azure domains.
+I am a technology enthusiast with current interest in Computer Vision